hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 ~> **Important:** If you are using the release sequence variable to pin an install to a particular version of TFE, be aware that the release sequence numbers between the Clustering and Non-Clustering versions are different.
 Consult with HashiCorp or refer to an existing installation to determine which Clustering release sequence numbers to use.

-### Differences Between Air Gap and Online Installs
+### Differences Between Airgap and Online Installs

 The TFE Clustering installer needs to download some additional code and data to install the full cluster.
-In an air gap situation, this additional code needs to be placed on the instance for the installer to use.
+In an airgap situation, this additional code needs to be placed on the instance for the installer to use.

 In online installs, the code is downloaded from HashiCorp servers automatically.